Effects of site dilution on Compensation in Ising Spin-1/2 trilayered triangular Ferrimagnets with non-equivalent planes: Introduction

-Compensation has been shown to be unrelated to criticality \cite{Diaz1,Diaz2}.
-The total magnetization of a ferrimagnetic system vanishes at the compensation point, and just a moderate driving force is necessary to flip the sign of magnetization of a locally heated magnetic domain using a focussed laser beam \cite{Connell}.
-Extensive search for novel materials exhibiting better performance is centred around the manipulation and control of compensation points \cite{Sandeman,Manosa}.
+Extensive search for novel, magnetically compensated materials exhibiting better performance is centered around the manipulation and control of compensation points \cite{Sandeman,Manosa}.
 As a result, theoretical magnetic models are useful for providing physical insights into the compensation phenomenon and describing experimental data.
-Now let us review the theoretical techniques for treating spin models.
-The mean field analysis is a very successful analytical method for establishing the thermodynamics of magnetic systems in terms of scaling-based equations.
-References \cite{Diaz1} and \cite{Amaral,Franco,Dong,Oliveira1,Amaral2,Franco2,Pelka} demonstrate its versatility.
-Furthermore, there are only a few analytical techniques that are exactly solvable for different spin-systems, such as generalized classical transfer matrix method and decoration-iteration mapping \cite{Canova,Pereira,Ohanyan,Strecka,Galisova}, Bethe ansatz-based quantum transfer matrix and nonlinear integral equations method \cite{Ribeiro,Trippe}, the Jordan-Wigner transformation \cite{Zhitomirsky,Topilko} etc. In \cite{Chang}, the dynamic magnetic properties of antiferromagnetic/ferromagnetic $YMnO_{3}$/FM bilayer under a time-dependent magnetic field are studied by Monte Carlo simulation on a mixed-spin $(5/2, 2, 3/2)$ Ising model.
+Now let us review a few of the popular theoretical techniques for treating spin models.
+References \cite{Diaz1,Amaral,Franco,Dong,Oliveira1,Amaral2,Franco2,Pelka} demonstrate the versatility of the mean-field analysis as a very successful semi-analytical method for establishing the thermodynamics of the magnetic systems.
+Furthermore, there are only a few analytical techniques that are exactly solvable for different spin-systems, such as the generalized classical transfer matrix method and decoration-iteration mapping \cite{Canova,Pereira,Ohanyan,Strecka,Galisova}, Bethe ansatz-based quantum transfer matrix and nonlinear integral equations method \cite{Ribeiro,Trippe}, the Jordan-Wigner transformation \cite{Zhitomirsky,Topilko} etc. In \cite{Chang}, the dynamic magnetic properties of antiferromagnetic/ferromagnetic $YMnO_{3}$/FM bilayer under a time-dependent magnetic field are studied by Monte Carlo simulation on a mixed-spin $(5/2, 2, 3/2)$ Ising model.
 By Monte Carlo Metropolis algorithm, in \cite{Guru}, \textit{the effect of next nearest neighbour interactions} on compensation temperature and phase transition is investigated in a trilayered ferrimagnetic system on a square lattice.
-This technological aspect e.g. the magnetocaloric effect in the spin-$1$ Blume-Capel model, is theoretically studied in \cite{Oliveira2}, using the mean-field theory from the Bogoliubov inequality.
-In \cite{Ahmed}, by \textit{simulation} the authors have shown that $\alpha^{\prime}-MnB$ nanoparticles can perform as a single function magnetic material for magnetic refrigeration. \\
+This technological aspect e.g. the magnetocaloric effect in the spin-$1$ Blume-Capel model is theoretically studied in \cite{Oliveira2}, using the mean-field theory from the Bogoliubov inequality. \\